80% of Fast Movers report their organization’s agility has improved

 Jonathan Miranda at Cisco continues, “As we release a lot more of our automation to production, there’s a checklist that our engineers need to check off in terms of their security.
 It is paramount.
 It needs to become part of the culture itself as we continue to develop.”

 To catch up with the Fast Movers included in the research, Followers have work to do if they are to remain competitive.
 The report sets out practical steps for Followers who are looking to embrace cloud automation and enterprise DevOps, including defining the automation strategy to meet business objectives and building the governance model, processes and culture for DevOps.

 Franck Greverie, Leader of Cloud and Cybersecurity, Capgemini Group said, “In an era of continuous technological disruption, enterprise IT departments everywhere are striving to make their business more competitive.
 The success of Fast Movers highlighted in this report shows what is possible for firms with large legacy estates who are committed to automation.
-Not only does using the technology enable an organisation to be more agile, it also frees up skilled employees’ precious time to focus on higher value tasks such as innovative projects and deployments.
+Not only does using the technology enable an organization to be more agile, it also frees up skilled employees’ precious time to focus on higher value tasks such as innovative projects and deployments.
 Firms that embrace the technology now stand to gain a great competitive advantage.”

 For more information on today’s news, or to download a copy of the report, click here.